 Below are some integrated SEL and literacy resources for elementary teachers.

 Our Individuality Unit, which is available individually or as part of a year-long SEL bundle, includes lessons for the first four books on this list.
 This unit is packed with lesson plans, teaching resources, games, and activities.
-Learn more about it!
+Click an image below to either get this individual individuality unit or get ALL 30 SEL units!

 SEL Book Companions